 The National Art Education Association began Youth Art Month in 1961 to encourage everyone to support all school art programs.
 You can also encourage creativity through artwork at home during the month of March.

-- Let your kids try creative outdoor painting.
-Be sure to display your children's artwork when they're finished.
+- If the weather is nice, let your kids try creative outdoor painting and display their artwork when they're finished.

 - Visit a local art museum or gallery and discuss what piece of artwork is each family member's favorite.

-- Check out books on drawing from the library, whether it's anime or classic comic strips, and practice your drawing skills.
+- Check out books on drawing from the library.
+Compare anime or classic comic strips and practice your drawing skills.

 National Nutrition Month

-It's National Nutrition Month, meaning it's the perfect time to teach your children about healthy eating habits.
-Use health and nutrition printables to help your children learn about eating vegetables, taking good care of themselves and more.
+This is the perfect time to teach your children about healthy eating habits.
+Use health and nutrition printables to help your kids learn about eating vegetables, taking good care of themselves, and more.

 - Host a fruit and vegetable taste-test by cutting up colorful produce and trying each piece to see which is each person's favorite.